 As you make your way along the trail, you’ll first come to a smaller waterfall known as El Saltito.
 Afterwards you’ll take another trail that descends to the larger fall.
 This trail has stunning views and passes through cloud forests and agricultural fields planted with broccoli, cabbage, and potatoes.
 There are two lookouts that offer wonderful views of the Chilascó Waterfall, so have your camera ready.

-Still wondering what the tallest waterfalls in Central America are?
-That title goes to the Hidden Valley Falls in Belize, which measure up to almost 1,500 feet (450 m).
+Looking to find the tallest waterfalls in Central America?
+That title goes to the Hidden Valley Falls in Belize, which measures up to almost 1,500 feet (450 m).